 Can you produce some “white-label” materials?

 Sure.
-Just email me and we’ll discuss what you’re looking for.
+Just tell me what you’re looking for.

 I will never share or sell your email or other information.
 More…